Lotfollahi-lab/Perturbgen/docs/installation.rst

 Installation
 ============

-To get started with Cytomeister, clone the git repository:
+To get started with PerturbGen, clone the git repository:

 .. code:: shell-session